Nike Girls Lacrosse Camp at McDaniel College Westminster, Maryland

 Located 30 miles northwest of Baltimore and 56 miles north of Washington, D.C.
 McDaniel College's 160-acre campus which overlooks Westminster, provides a perfect setting for a Nike Lacrosse Camp with its first class facilities, comfortable dorms and campus-dining hall.

-Head Coaches at McDaniel College, Muffie Bliss and Melissa Jones, invite you to attend the Nike Lacrosse Camp at McDaniel College this summer!
+New Head Lacrosse Coach, Kristin Ramey, invites you to attend the Nike Girls Lacrosse Camp at McDaniel College this summer!
 Our goal is to stimulate a love for the game by immersing you in the sport and giving you the kind of focused, intensive training essential to improvement.
 Over the course of camp, your enthusiasm and self-confidence will grow along with your skills.

 - Complete Skills Camp for Girls Ages 9-18

 - 8:1 camper to instructor on field ratio

 - Daily emphasis on fundamentals, position training, drills and scrimmages

 - Nike and STX Prizes for outstanding play, sportsmanship and improvement

 McDaniel College is also hosting a Nike Field Hockey Camp click here for more details.Meet your coaching staff

 Ramey, a 2005 graduate of McDaniel, returns to her alma mater as head coach in 2014.